astropy/astroquery/docs/testing.rst

 to mark code snippets that relies on remote data access.

-If any of the examples include saving data files locally, use the ``testcleanup`` directive and the `~astroquery.utils.cleanup_downloads.cleanup_saved_downloads` function at the end of the narrative documentation.
+If any of the examples include saving data files locally, use the ``testcleanup`` directive and the `~astroquery.utils.cleanup_saved_downloads` function at the end of the narrative documentation.